bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 item that has an a northern list inside of it or a list item that contains the word three.
 So there&apos;s like all of these different ways of getting, content on your page.
-Now some things to pay attention to is that, **jQuery** does change over time and some of these that I have on this slide are deprecating now.
+Now some things to pay attention to is that, <b>jQuery</b> does change over time and some of these that I have on this slide are deprecating now.

-The best thing to do is, when you have a page and you have some elements, you need to get to be creative, use the documentation for **jQuery** to help you find the best way of getting to that element on the page.
+The best thing to do is, when you have a page and you have some elements, you need to get to be creative, use the documentation for
+<b>jQuery</b> to help you find the best way of getting to that element on
+the page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->